gamingwithevets/rbeditor/README.md

 # Features
 *(as of Beta 1.3.0)*
+- Create files and folders in the Recycle Bin (without any deletion)
-- Open files and folders in the Recycle Bin
+- Open and edit files and folders in the Recycle Bin
 - Normal Recycle Bin actions (delete, restore)
 - Multilanguage support